bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 ## Events

-Events are triggered when an assoociated counter is has reached 0.
+Events are triggered when an associated counter is has reached 0.
 The event number matches the counter number.
 This could be if after 100 moves, the game is over.
 Events have the following identifiers.
 Counters decrease every turn unless halted.

 * `E,<counter number>` Event id with the associated counter number
 * `A,<actiontype>,<actiondata>`  An action with an action type and its associated action data.
 Every action has a different set of data.
 Like to print a message will have some text, or to update a flag will have the flag number and its boolean value.
 See Triggers for all actions